opentracing/specification/rfc/trace_identifiers.md

 ## Future Formats
 In some cases, additional identifier formats may be added, besides `string`.
 Two reasons for additional formats were identified:

-1) Avoiding double converstions.
+1) Avoiding double conversions.
 Rather than converting from a native format to a string value, and then directly into another format, an additional method could be added to allow the tracer to do the conversion directly.
 For example, using identifiers as byte arrays may turn out to be popular, and may incur an extra conversion cost from string.
 2) If tracing systems converge on a common trace propagation format, such as [Trace-Context](https://github.com/w3c/trace-context), accessors may be added for that format as well.

 ## Backwards Compatibility and Optional Support